What is Psychological Therapy?

 Should You Consider Psychotherapy?

 Unfortunately, there are many misconceptions about psychotherapy, which may make you hesitant to try it.
-In fact, you may be nervous about trying therapy even if you know the realities of it.
+You may be nervous about trying therapy even if you know the realities of it.
 You will benefit from overcoming this nervousness.
 Anytime you are unhappy with your quality of life, psychotherapy can help you.

 Here are several signs that you might benefit from psychotherapy:

-- Despite your own efforts and help from others, your problems aren’t getting any better.
+- Despite your efforts and help from others, your problems aren’t getting any better.

 - You are feeling overwhelmed with a sense of sadness and hopelessness.